agaralabs/see-server/README.md

-# Website
+# Sieve Client Dashboard

-This is the codebase of SEE client app.
+This is the codebase of Sieve client app.
 Below is the installation guide which will help us to setup this codebase on our local machine.

 ### System Requirements